Foreign Nationals

-Policy for the Appointment of Foreign Nationals Under the Postdoctoral Trainee Program
+Policy for the Appointment of Foreign Nationals Under the Postdoctoral Training Program

 Foreign national postdoctoral trainees make significant contributions to the teaching and research mission of the University of Pennsylvania.
-In view of increasingly complex immigration and labor laws, university-wide policies and procedures that directly impact the flow of foreign nationals to the University of Pennsylvania should be carefully defined and are outlined below.
+In view of increasingly complex immigration and labor laws, university-wide policies and procedures that directly impact the flow of foreign nationals to the University of Pennsylvania should be carefully defined.

 Policy